How to Combine Cells in ExcelJan 25, 2023

 How do I combine cells in Microsoft Excel?

-To merge multiple cells into one merged cell, select the multiple cells you wish to combine and then use the "Merge Cells" feature found under the Home tab on the Toolbar.
+Select the multiple cells you wish to combine and then use the "Merge Cells" feature under the Home tab on the Toolbar to merge multiple cells into one merged cell.
 This will take all combined data from multiple rows of cells and merge them into one unified cell block.

 How do I merge cells in Microsoft Excel?